Stanley Krippner: Timothy Leary

 In September 1961, at the annual convention of the American Psychological Association in New York, Krippner attended a panel featuring Timothy Leary, William Burroughs, Frank Barron, and Gerald Heard on psilocybin and other psychoactive substances.
 Following the panel, he wrote a letter to Leary expressing his desire to volunteer as a test subject for the Harvard Psilocybin Project.
 In March 1962, he traveled to Harvard University to participate in a session of the experiment organized by Leary.
 Krippner took a 30-milligram psilocybin tablet, and afterwards reported his experience of the 'trip' to Leary.
 He has stated that this session led to his subsequent lifelong research interest in psychedelics, including a chapter in the 1968 book The Psychedelic Artist.
 Krippner remained in contact with Leary from 1962 until Leary's death in 1996, and attended Leary's wedding to Nena von Schlebrügge in December 1964.
-In 1965 he wrote a summary of several of Leary's psilocybin experiments for the journal A Review of General Semantics, in which he discussed the benefits of psychedelics in helping distinguish the "maps" formed by words from the "territory" of the experiential world.
+In 1965 he wrote a summary of several of Leary's psilocybin experiments for the journal Etc: A Review of General Semantics, in which he discussed the benefits of psychedelics in helping distinguish the "maps" formed by words from the "territory" of the experiential world.

-Collaboration with the Grateful Dead
+The Grateful Dead

 Krippner was introduced to Mickey Hart, one of the drummers for the Grateful Dead, at a birthday party for Alla Rakha in New York in 1967.
 Hart wanted to ask him about hypnosis, and its potential to improve his drumming.
 This meeting led to a long relationship between Krippner and the band.
 Krippner would hypnotize Hart and fellow drummer Bill Kreutzmann, in order to help them better sync their drumming.
 In 1971, the Grateful Dead collaborated with Krippner on a series of six "ESP Shows" at the Capitol Theatre in New York.
 At some point during the concert, slides projected on a screen above the stage would advertise to concertgoers that “YOU ARE ABOUT TO PARTICIPATE IN AN ESP EXPERIMENT”, then show them a picture and encourage them to use ESP to send the picture to a man named Malcolm Bessent, sleeping at the Maimonides lab 45 miles away.
 Krippner published the results of these "experiments" in an article titled An experiment in dream telepathy with "The Grateful Dead" in the Journal of the American Society of Psychosomatic Dentistry and Medicine.
 A pair of judges were asked to match each of Bessent's six dream reports against each of the 6 images shown to the concert crowd, and score the similarity out of 100.
 Krippner reported in his article that the "correct" pairs received the highest ratings for 4 of the 6 images.